Just-Msv/welcomebot/README.md

-# welcomebot
+# WELCOME BOT

-It a Source code for welcome bot
+-  It a Source code for welcome bot

 #INSTALLATION

-- 1 .
-First Fork the project
+-   First Fork the project
-- 2 .
-In config.js file keep ur bot token , prefix and owner id
+-   In config.js file keep ur bot token , prefix and owner id
-- 3 . type `npm install` to install the files
+-   type `npm install` to install the files
-- 4 .  after installation type `node index.js`
+-   after installation type `node index.js`
+-   now ur bot is online